uni-notes/uni-notes/docs/5_2_OS/06 Realtime CPU Scheduling.md

 |     $\le U_\text{max}$      |                           ✅                            |
 | $U_\max < U_\text{tot} < 1$ | Inconclusive<br />(Draw graph to check schedulability) |

+## Earliest Deadline First

+Priorities of tasks changes dynamically

+- Earlier Deadline $\to$ High Priority
+- Later Deadline $\to$ Low Priority

+### Requirement

+Tasks must announce their deadlines to scheduler, when it becomes runnable

+[Test of Schedulability](#Test of Schedulability) is the only Necessary & Sufficient Condition

 ## Test of Schedulability

 Check if $U_\text{tot} \le 1$